FerretDB/FerretDB/CONTRIBUTING.md

 ```

 Please make sure your *.md files comply with <https://sembr.org>.
-Use one sentence per line in all markdown files except the changelog and other rules.
 You could also run `task docs-fmt`.

 ### Visual Studio Code